noddos/noddos/README.md

 __DnsmasqLogFile__: The dnsmasq daemon is configured per the installation instructions to write his extended DNS and DHCP logging to this file.
 Nodddos tails this file, parses the log lines and populates its DNS and DHCP tables with the information.
 Default: /var/log/dnsmasq.log

-__MatchFile__: Noddos will write all current matched devices to this file after receiving a SIGUSR1 or SIGTERM signal.
+__MatchFile__: Noddos will write all current matched devices to this file after receiving a SIGTERM signal.
 At startup, Noddos will read this file to have an initial list of matched devices.
-Default: /var/lib/noddos/DeviceMatches.json
+Default: /var/lib/noddos/DeviceMatches.json on Linux systems and /etc/noddos/DeviceMatches.json on routers wit hLede firmware

-__DumpFile__: Noddos will write all informaiton it has on devices to this file after received a SIGUSR2 signal.
-Default /var/lib/nodds/DeviceDump.json
+__DumpFile__: Noddos will write all informaiton it has on devices to this file after received a SIGUSR1 signal.
+Default /var/lib/nodds/DeviceDump.json on Linux systems and /tmp/Devicedump.json on routers with Lede firmware

 __ClientApiCertFile__: certificate for key used to authenticate against Noddos API.
 Default: /etc/noddos/noddosapiclient.pem